What is Endometriosis and How Can Pelvic Floor PT Help?

 • Decreased fertility

 With chronic pelvic pain and inflammation, the pelvic floor and abdominal muscles can become tighter or more sore.
-Overtime, those affected may experience increased pelvic pain, difficulty tolerating gynecological exams, decreased arousal, and discomfort during/after penetrative intercourse.
+Overtime, those affected may experience increased pelvic pain, difficulty tolerating gynecological exams, decreased arousal, and discomfort or pain during/after penetrative intercourse

 Foundations Pelvic Health is here for you!
-Whether you are dealing with any of the above symptoms, were recently diagnosed with endometriosis, underwent surgery, or are looking to manage your symptoms long-term.
+Whether you are dealing with any of the above symptoms, were recently diagnosed with endometriosis, underwent surgery, or are looking to manage your symptoms long-term, pelvic floor therapy can be so helpful.

 • Manual therapy

-• to reduce pelvic floor, low back, abdominal, hip, and lower extremity muscle tightness/soreness
+• To reduce pelvic floor, low back, abdominal, hip, and lower extremity muscle tightness, soreness or pain

 • Exercise